 BitPay was created with one aim, to make Bitcoin payments as easy to accept as traditional credit card and PayPal payments.
 This may seem like a strange goal but it is important to understand that back then, Bitcoin was still fairly obscure and using it for online shopping was definitely not mainstream.
 Not to mention that few developers were familiar with it, making integration difficult and costly.

 In regard to this goal, BitPay has been fairly successful.
 They have developed a number of plugins covering nearly all shopping carts and a robust API for developers who prefer to code their own integration.
 They have also built a dashboard and a client facing interface that is simple to use and elegant.
-So much so that completing a purchase only involves scanning a Q code and providing an email address.
+So much so that completing a purchase only involves scanning a QR code and providing an email address.

 Creating a BitPay account is also very easy and only takes a few minutes as there is no need to provide detailed information or due diligence documents.
 Those are only required when certain thresholds are reached.
 I do recommend verifying at least to level 2, however, in order to avoid unnecessary declines.

 For those unfamiliar with the way the Bitcoin network works, every transaction has to be confirmed before it is added to the ledger (the ledger being what makes Bitcoin what it is).
 Under ideal circumstances, this happens nearly instantly.
 In real-world circumstances, however, this can take hours or even days.
 This is important because BitPay only settles confirmed transactions and this delay adds the possibility of the settlement amount differing from the amount paid due to fluctuations in the exchange rate.
 This is definitely something to take into consideration if your margins are very tight.
+As of 2022, however, such delays and fluctuations are not a major risk anymore and are fairly infrequent.

 Settlements can be deposited to bank accounts in Australia, Europe (EUR), Mexico, New Zealand, South Africa, US and UK.
 It is important to note that minimums are in place for all currencies and that they are quite high, for example, the minimum for GBP settlement is 1000 GBP.
 It is also important to note that depending on where your business is registered, your choice of settlement currency may be limited.
 For those who wish to keep their earnings in Bitcoin, settlement to any wallet is possible and a mix of fiat and Bitcoin is also possible (you can set the ratio in the dashboard).

 Overall, BitPay is a decent option and certainly my favourite when it comes to accepting Bitcoin payments online.
 That is especially true considering that the main contender, Stripe, has discontinued support.
+Mollie, another popular payment platform that used to support Bitcoin has also discontinued support in 2019.

 My experience with Bitpay